-Verto’s Skills Checkpoint can help students access up to a maximum of $2,200 or 50% of the total course fee (whichever is the lesser amount), in order to fund suitable education and training options.
+Busy at Work Skills Checkpoint can help students access up to a maximum of $2,200 or 50% of the total course fee (whichever is the lesser amount), in order to fund suitable education and training options.
 The student or their employer must match the Australian Government contribution.

 To participate you must be an Australian citizen or permanent resident aged 45 to 70 years old, who is either: